 Biscuit baking, bug walks and pool picnics on a safari?

 Yes, when you take the kids to Thornybush Nature Reserve!

 The biggest player is the Thornybush Collection of four- and five-star game lodges.

-It owns or operates nine of the reserve’s 11 lodges, including the lovely Simbambili Game Lodge (for adults) in neighboring Sabi Sands Game Reserve.
+It owns or operates 11 lodges in the Thornybush Reserve, as well as the lovely Simbambili Game Lodge (for adults) in neighboring Sabi Sands Game Reserve.